QuantEcon/continuous_time_mcs/ctmc_lectures/prob_view.md

 In this lecture we provide another point of view.

-As a first step, we recall how we saw continuous time Markov chains constructed as jump processes from a jump chain kernel $K$ and a jump intensity function $\lambda$.
+As a first step, we recall how we saw continuous time Markov chains constructed as jump processes from a jump matrix $K$ and a jump intensity function $\lambda$.

 The intensity matrix was then given by